Ripening cherry tomatoes on a vine

 Why I Think Tomatoes Are Invasive

-Tomatoes can also regrow from cut-offs.
-When pruning a growing plant (with cleaned garden pruners!), you can plant the cut-off into the soil and it will grow continue to grow and bare tomatoes!
+Tomatoes have the ability to regrow from cut-offs.
+When pruning a growing plant (with cleaned garden pruners), you can plant the cut-off into the soil and it will continue to grow and produce tomatoes!
 We tested this theory in our first year of gardening.
 Needless to say, we were amazed.
 Tomatoes plants have:

 What Defines a Weed or an Invasive Species?